swaroop-sridhar/coreclr/Documentation/design-docs/single-file.md

-CoreCLR Single-file Publish
+# CoreCLR Single-file Publish

-Design for publishing apps as a single-file in CoreCLR 3.0
+Design for publishing apps as a single-file in .Net-Core 3.0

-## Solutions
+## Introduction

+The goal of this effort is enable .Net-Core apps to be published and distributed as a single executable.

-There are several strategies to implement Single-file publishing for CoreCLR apps, with varying cost and benefit.
-The options range from bundling the published files into zip file, to native compiling and linking all the binaries together ([CoreRT](https://github.com/dotnet/corert)).
+There are several strategies to implement this feature -- ranging from bundling the published files into zip file, to native compiling and linking all the binaries together ([CoreRT](https://github.com/dotnet/corert)).
+These stages

+This document outlines the design for Single-file publishing, with varying cost and benefit.

+### Development Staging

+In CoreCLR, we plan to implement a hybrid solution between the two ends of the spectrum.

-The development of the single-file solution in CoreCLR has several stages, as described in this [document](single-file-staging.md)
+The single-file solution desirable for CoreCLR can be implemented in several stages, as described in this [document](single-file-staging.md).

+### CoreCLR 3.0

-The rest of this document describes the design of the first stage of development -- the Self-Extractor.
+For CoreCLR 3.0, we plan to implement stage 2The rest of this document describes the design of the first stage of development -- the Self-Extractor.

-#### Self-Extractor

 There are two main aspects to publishing apps as a self-extracting single file: